mgyanku/mgyanku/README.md

 # Hello 👋, I'm Miriam!

-I'm currently in my senior year of my software engineering working towards my graduation.
+I'm currently in my senior year of my Software Engineering degree working towards my graduation.
+I have learned about many different areas of IT during my degree, and now I am looking for an internship to focus on and gain more experience.

+In the past I've delved into mobile development, big data, web development and data structures & algorithms.
+In my past internship at Accenture I worked as a backend developer at Accenture, where I worked with AWS and Python to process data.

-- 💭 Currently working on web scraping research for school (researching Scrapy and BeautifulSoup)
+- 💭 Currently working on my web scraping research for school (researching Scrapy and BeautifulSoup)
 - 🌱 Currently learning about web scraping.
-- ⚡ Fun fact: I like to listen to jazz when i'm programming!
+- ⭐ Fun fact: I like to listen to jazz when i'm programming!

 ### 🛠 Languages:
 ![Java](https://img.shields.io/badge/Java-ED8B00?style=for-the-badge&logo=java&logoColor=white)